Ilan-Goren/ESRS-Project/README.md

 ```
 npm install
 ```

-#### Configure Tailwind CSS:
-- Ensure `tailwind.config.js` is properly set up with content paths.
-- Ensure `index.css` has the Tailwind directives at the top.

 #### Set up the PHP API:
 - Copy the PHP files to your XAMPP `htdocs` directory.